chaoss/grimoirelab-tutorial/sortinghat/basic.md

 Error: 0cac4ef12631d5b0ef2fa27ef09729b45d7a68c1 not found in the registry
 ```

 Why?
-Becauuse `0cac4ef` is no longer a valir unique identifier: we lost it when we merged the repo identity `0cac4ef`, which was the only one pointing to it.
+Because `0cac4ef` is no longer a valid unique identifier: we lost it when we merged the repo identity `0cac4ef`, which was the only one pointing to it.
 So, we cannot merge any repo identifier on it, since it no longer exists.

 Later on we will revisit this case, since there are stuff that can be done: breaking the unique identifier into two.
 But for now, let's use another approach to solve this problem.